ionos-cloud/knife-ionos-cloud/docs/subcommands/dbaas-postgres/dbaas_postgres_cluster_create.md

 # DbaasPostgresClusterCreate

 Creates a new PostgreSQL cluster.
+If the `fromBackup` field is populated, the new cluster will be created based on the given backup.

 ```text
 knife ionoscloud dbaas postgres cluster create (options)